Dipole-quadrupole model and multipole analysis of resonant membrane metasurfaces: Analytical model of reflectance and transmittance

 \subsection{TE polarization of incident waves}

-Let us assume that a single MQ is located at the origin of the coordinate system, i.e., ${\bf r}_0 = (0,0,0)$.
+Let us assume that a single MQ is located at a point with ${\bf r}_0$, if this is the coordinate system, ${\bf r}_0 = (0,0,0)$.
 The electric field ${\bf E}$ generated by the MQ at a coordinate ${\bf r}=(x,y,z)$ can be written as~\cite{babicheva2019analytical}:

-where $\varepsilon_0$ is the vacuum permittivity, ${\bf a} = [\nabla \times \hat{M}\nabla\delta({\bf r}'-{\bf r}_0)]$, $\delta$ is the Dirac's delta function, $\nabla$ is the gradient operator with respect to the radius-vector ${\bf r}'$.
+where $\varepsilon_0$ is the vacuum permittivity, ${\bf a}({\bf r}',{\bf r}_0) = [\nabla \times \hat{M}\nabla\delta({\bf r}'-{\bf r}_0)]$, $\delta$ is the Dirac's delta function, $\nabla$ is the gradient operator with respect to the radius-vector ${\bf r}'$.
 The traceless and symmetric MQ moment tensor $\hat{M}$ has only five independent components, i.e., $M_{xx} + M_{yy} + M_{zz} = 0$, $M_{xy} = M_{yx}$, $M_{xz} = M_{zx}$ and $M_{yz} = M_{zy}$.
 The Green's tensor $\hat{G}({\bf r},{\bf r}')$ of a homogeneous medium with refractive index $n_{\rm s}$ can be written as~\cite{martin1998electromagnetic}:

 where $\phi({\bf r},{\bf r}')={{\rm exp}({\rm i}k_{\rm s}|{\bf r}-{\bf r}'|})/({4\pi|{\bf r}-{\bf r}'|})$, and $\hat U$ is the $3\times 3$ unit tensor.

 The components of the vector ${\bf a} = (a_x,a_y,a_z)$ are